top of page

 It was light from the stars that led him

-along frost-bitten country lanes
+along frost-bitten lanes

 towards the docks and factories